 These are three essential elements and strategies that you should focus on to master the fundamentals of throwing a baseball:

-By working on your arm strength, you also reduce wear-and-tear as well as your risk of getting injured.
+By working on your arm strength, you also reduce wear and tear and your risk of getting injured.
 This also allows you to understand the mechanics of your arms better.

-A game of baseball becomes subsequently faster the higher you play.
-So, you should be able to field and throw the ball quickly.
-However, make sure to be quick but also wait for the right timing.
+A game of baseball becomes faster the higher you play.
+So, you should be able to field and throw the ball.
+However, make sure to be quick and wait for the right timing.
 Never hurry.

-The basic throwing drill is the beginning of all fielding drills.
-This pits the pitcher, catcher, outfielder, and infielder in a position that allows them to get rid of the ball immediately without panicking or rushing.
+The basic baseball throwing drill is the beginning of all fielding drills.
+This pits the pitcher, catcher, outfielder, and infielder in a position.
+It allows them to get rid of the ball immediately without panicking or rushing.

-I know, we already mentioned accuracy before, but I cannot stress this enough: power and speed are useless if you do not throw accurately.
+I have already mentioned the throwing accuracy drill before.
+Still, I cannot stress this enough: power and speed are useless if you do not throw.

-Another goal of baseball throwing drills, especially for beginners and kids is to develop their ability to estimate where the ball is going and to throw it right at their target.
+Another goal of baseball throwing drills is to develop their ability to estimate where the ball is going and throw it right at their target.
+It is especially for beginners and kids.
 Throwing accurately is a fundamental skill that can play a huge role in the team’s defense.

-Once you can combine these three elements together, you are already a pretty good player who can easily be an asset to your team as much as the best baseball bats could.
-In the next parts, you’ll learn how to throw with power, speed, and accuracy through different baseball throwing drills.
+Once you combine these three elements, you are already a pretty good player who can be an asset to your team as much as the best baseball bats could.
+You’ll learn how to throw with power, speed, and accuracy in the next parts through different baseball throwing drills.

 Baseball Throwing Drills